mikedfunk/CI-Authentication/README.md

 You need to set a controller method for when a user clicks the reset password confirmation link.
 In this method, just put this:

     $this->load->library('authentication');
-    $this->authentication->do_request_reset_password($username, $encrypted_username);
+    $this->authentication->do_request_reset_password();

-You will need to pass the ```$username``` variable.
-You should get this from .
-This method will email a password link with an encrypted string based on the email address.
-The user must click this link to confirm they want to reset their password.
-This prevents passwords being reset without the user's consent.
+This method will retrieve the username and encrypted string via $_GET variables.
+It will make sure the encrypted username matches the encrypted string, make sure a user exists with that username, set a new random password, email it to the user, update the user in the database with the new password (salted and encrypted), and redirect to the configured page.